Be a More Inspirational Speaker-7 Fantastic Tips from Top Motivational Speakers

 Les Brown uses a combination of MLK's technique and Zig Ziglar's technique.
 He has a series of simple messages like, "It's Possible," and "It's necessary."
 He repeats these simple phrases over and over again after each example.
 However, he also inserts either funny or emotional stories to solidify each point.

 Les has a unique way of quoting an expert, then adding his own personal spin to the quote, and then finishing with an emotional story.
-In one of his speeches, he starts with the simple message, “It’s hard,” and immediately quotes Friedrich Nietzsche, “If you know the why for doing you can endure almost any how.”
-He then added his own spin, “If you know your ‘why,’ when the hard times come, and they will come, your reasons for doing it will be your rod an staff to comfort you.”
+In one of his speeches, he starts with the simple message, "It's hard," and immediately quotes Friedrich Nietzsche, "If you know the why for doing you can endure almost anyhow."
+He then added his own spin, "If you know your 'why,' when the hard times come, and they will come, your reasons for doing it will be your rod and staff to comfort you."
 He then spends four or five minutes telling about how he accomplished a life goal of buying his mother a house.
 By the end of the story, he has grown men in the room crying.
 He will do this three or four times for each of the short phrases.

 Of course, he strings a series of these life lessons together to form his entire keynote speech.
 So, in reality, he is using the five-point-talk format, but he is reinforcing each of the key points with a series of quotes and emotional stories.
 Brilliant.
 (And very simple.)